Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Final Dataset Structure

 \section{Final Dataset Structure}

-The final dataset comprises both metadata and derived data fields, as outlined in Table~\ref{tab:final_dataset_structure}.
+Following corpus construction and full-text preprocessing described in Section \ref{section-3}, the extracted information is organized into a structured dataset that supports both conventional bibliometric characterization and infrastructure-centric full-text scientometric analysis as summarized in Table \ref{tab:final_dataset_structure}.
+The resulting dataset contains multiple complementary levels of information corresponding to the different stages of the proposed framework.

+At the first level, bibliographic metadata describe the overall characteristics of the corpus, including publication year, journal name, DOI information, citation metadata, authors, institutional affiliations and abstract.
+These data provide the baseline scientometric context for analysing the temporal growth, publication venues, and geographical distribution of the LXCat-related literature.
+At the second level, full-text NLP processing generates domain-specific semantic information from the body of each publication.
+This includes identified plasma species, references to LXCat databases and related scientific resources, mentions of computational tools such as the BOLSIG+ solver, and country information derived from author affiliations.
+Collectively, these extracted entities constitute the semantic layer used to characterize different dimensions of infrastructure usage.
+The resulting structured dataset therefore combines conventional bibliographic metadata with semantically enriched full-text information, providing the foundation for the infrastructure-centric scientometric analyses presented in the following sections.

 We provide dataset cardinality statistics to highlight its breadth and uniqueness.
 The corpus includes 403 unique citing papers (data captured as of May 2025) from 120 journals, representing authors from 72 countries.
 The derived fields further capture 232 unique species, 35 distinct databases, and more than 600 references to BOLSIG+.
 To obtain these, we processed approximately 120K sentences to systematically extract gas mentions, database mentions, and BOLSIG+ counts.
 These coverage metrics demonstrate the dataset’s comprehensiveness and reinforce its value for large scale scientometric and thematic analysis.